Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structure_intro.md

 ## Determining protein structure is fundamental to understanding protein function

-Proteins are one of the most important groups of macromolecules in living organisms, contributing to essentially all functions within them.
-Over half of all the molecules in an *E. coli* cell are devoted to protein synthesis![^machinery]

-We should be a bit more precise about what we mean by "protein".
-Following the genetic code, the ribosome converts RNA codons (triplets) into a chain of amino acids called a **polypeptide**.
-The polypeptide will then "fold" into a three-dimensional shape; this folding happens without any outside influence, and the same polypeptide chain will almost always fold back into the same 3-D structure in a manner of microseconds.
+In the [introduction](home), we showed the polypeptide chain for the SARS-CoV-2 spike protein.
+After the polypeptide chain is formed, it will "fold" into a three-dimensional shape; this folding happens without any outside influence, and the same polypeptide chain will almost always fold back into the same 3-D structure in a manner of microseconds.
 This means that nature is applying some "magic algorithm" that produces the folded structure of a protein from its sequence of amino acids.
 But how does this algorithm work?

 Predicting the folded structure of a polypeptide is called the **structure prediction problem**, and this problem is simple to state but deceptively difficult to solve.
 In fact, it has been an active area of biological research for several decades.